 - Your infant has abnormal features of the face

-- You are worried about your infant's ability to move his or her eyes
+- You are worried about your infant's ability to move their eyes

-- You notice any abnormal color, swelling, or discharge from the eyes
+- You notice any abnormal color, swelling, or discharge from your infant's eyes

 What to Expect at Your Office Visit

-Your health care provider will perform a physical exam and ask questions about the child's medical history and symptoms.
+Your provider will perform a physical exam and ask questions about your child's medical history and symptoms.